M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments: Related work

-For this category, we use Monodepth2~\cite{Godard2019DiggingIS} and the method proposed by Wang \etal. in~\cite{Wang2019RecurrentNN} as baselines.
-The former is built upon on Monodepth~\cite{Godard2017UnsupervisedMD} while the latter proposes a supervised method showing promising results.
-Additionally, the code for both methods was released by their respective authors. \\ \textbf{Structure from motion.} Structure from motion is a research field that developed in parallel with depth estimation.
-The idea here consists in reconstructing 3D shapes from a batch of 2D pictures that capture the scene to reconstruct with different points of view.
-Reconstruction is achieved by explicitly modeling the relative camera position between the pictures of the set.
-Approaches for performing this task are varied~\cite{Ozyesil2017ASurvey} and are, by their nature, not all suitable for real-time depth estimation.
-Some of them however appear to be compatible for depth estimation on sequences~\cite{Ummenhofer2017DeMoNDA,Yao2018mvsnet} while others were specifically designed to work on image sequences in real time~\cite{Duzcceker2020DeepVideoMVSMS, Teed2020DeepV2DVT}.
+\textbf{3D reconstruction.} Structure from motion (SfM) and multi-view stereo (MVS) are two research fields that have developed in parallel with depth estimation.
+The idea is to reconstruct 3D shapes from a set of RGB images that capture the scene from different points of view under specific hypothesis (MVS requires known camera poses, SfM does not).
+Reconstruction is achieved by explicitly expressing the relative camera position between the images of the set.
+Approaches for performing this task are varied~\cite{Ozyesil2017ASurvey} and are, by their nature, often unsuitable for real-time depth estimation.
+However, some are adaptable for depth estimation on sequences~\cite{Gu2020Cascade,Ummenhofer2017DeMoNDA,Yao2018mvsnet}, while others are specifically designed to work on image sequences in real time~\cite{Duzcceker2020DeepVideoMVSMS,Teed2020DeepV2DVT}.

-The approaches proposed by~\cite{Duzcceker2020DeepVideoMVSMS} and~\cite{Teed2020DeepV2DVT} are similar.
+The approach proposed by Duzcceker \etal~\cite{Duzcceker2020DeepVideoMVSMS} and the method called DeepV2D by Teed \etal~\cite{Teed2020DeepV2DVT} are similar.
 They both propose a three-stage network.
 Their stages are an image-encoding network followed by the computation of a cost volume that is finally processed by a depth estimation network.
 The purpose of the cost volume consists of providing the costs for matching a point in an image with a series of candidates in another image.
-The cost volume in both~\cite{Duzcceker2020DeepVideoMVSMS} and~\cite{Teed2020DeepV2DVT} is built by a plane-sweeping method~\cite{Collins1996ASA,Gallup2007RealTimePS}.
-This relies totally on a precise relative camera positioning.
-Any imprecision in the camera positioning will skew the cost volume and severely alter the depth estimation that follows.
+The cost volume of both methods is built by a plane-sweeping method~\cite{Collins1996ASA,Gallup2007RealTimePS}.

-While the multi-stage nature of these two methods makes them arduous to train, they present the major advantage of estimating depth without directly using any semantic cues.
-This naturally makes them resilient to visual novelties.
-They would have made a interesting addition to our baseline, but their extremely long training time (one whole week according to~\cite{Teed2020DeepV2DVT}) convinced us that it would be hard to get their performance on Mid-Air in a reasonable period of time.
+\textbf{Our baseline.} Based on this related work, we have selected a representative set of existing methods for which the training code is available, as given in \tabx{\ref{tab:methods_comp}}; they constitute the baseline for our test bench.
+In this table, we indicate for each method, respectively, the nature of its supervision mode, if it is based on a single or multiple frames, if it is recurrent, how it deals with the camera pose, and if weights for the \kitti are provided by the authors.